 - Your lender isn’t convinced that you can pay off the amount you wish to borrow.
 This is usually based on your income, the number of dependents, income stability, and credit standing.

 - You don’t meet the eligibility criteria.

 - You failed to provide the necessary documentation.

 - Other issues regarding the loan amount you applied for

 Lenders typically provide the reasons why a borrower’s application was rejected.
 Depending on the reason, you could consider the following options:

-- Apply for a housing loan with a lender with less stringent terms and requirements
+- Apply for a housing loan with a lender with less stringent terms and home loan requirements.

 Additional Home Loan Fees You Should Know About

 Apart from saving up for a down payment, be prepared to pay for fees that come with buying a house.
-Some of these fees are:
+Some of these fees include the following:

 - Transfer tax of 0.5% to 1.5% of the house’s purchase cost, depending on its location